cherylwang20/GCRL_UR10e/README.md

 # Sim2Real Transfer for UR10e Robotic Arm Using Mask-Based Goal-Conditioning

 After the policy is trained, one could perform sim2real on an actual UR10e robot and a D435.
-This allows you to perform a mask-based GC PPO policy and environment to perform reach target objects placed on a table in front of a UR10e robot.
+This allows you to perform a mask-based GC PPO policy and environment to reach target objects placed on a table in front of a UR10e robot. cd into the folder sim2real to start the process. ```cd sim2real```

 <img src="https://github.com/user-attachments/assets/40cceab5-dcca-40f2-a410-7acc832d7569" alt="UR10e" width="400"/>